|

 MICHELYNE:

-English form of Micheline,
+English variant spelling of French Micheline,

 meaning "who is like God?"

-Japanese unisex name meaning "pathway."
+(道): Japanese unisex name meaning "pathway."

 child."